Hamilton's frog: Communication

 This species of frog does not have any eardrums or earholes on the outside of its head, so they are unable to hear noises unless they are at an extremely low frequency.
 Since they can't hear, they use the odors emitted from its feces in order to communicate with other members.
 The chemical make up for each frog is slightly different, so the odor that comes from it is also distinct for each frog.
-This is how they can distinguish between relatives and how tell members of their species from potential threats.
+This is how they can distinguish between relatives and how to tell members of their species apart from potential threats.
 They also use the smell of their feces to claim territories and also ward off predators.

 Defense

 Hamilton's frogs are not able to make a sound in order to communicate with each other or to ward off predators.
 However, when they are attacked, they can make a squeaking or chirping sound.
 This squeaking sound varies between individuals.
 The pitch of the squeak seemed to be inversely correlated with the size of the frog.
 Smaller frogs have higher squeaks.
 Also, temperature affects how long the frog will squeak for.
 In colder temperatures, they will squeak for longer amounts of time.
 The squeaks are suspected of coming from forced expulsion of air from their lungs when startled, as they have no true voice box.
 Other than in the case of a predator attack, Leiopelma hamiltoni make no other sounds.
 If they are attacked, they will get into a stiff-legged stance and try to make themselves look as big as possible.
 They will extend their legs and raise their body, and then butt their heads.
 This head-butting, accompanied with the striped glands along its back, are components of an anti-predator defense adapted by terrestrial species.
 They will also emit a mal-tasting secretion from their granular glands if they are attacked to prevent a predator from eating it.